Home Compare RIO.L vs TXN

 Rio Tinto vs Texas Instruments: Which Stock Looks Stronger in 2026?

-Rio Tinto holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+The structural profiles are close, with Rio Tinto carrying a narrow edge on growth.
 Texas Instruments still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (RIO.L: STOXX 600, TXN: Nasdaq 100).